Filing an income tax return for natural persons via the electronic assistant on MyGuichet.lu

 • declare the income of all persons who are jointly taxable (all amounts must be declared in EUR);

-• give their consent to the exclusively automated processing of the electronic income tax return.
-The taxpayer may withdraw their consent at any time.
+• give your consent to the exclusively automated processing of the electronic income tax return.

+You may withdraw your consent at any time.
 Withdrawal of consent can be made by letter to the competent tax office until the tax has been accounted for.

 In the case of joint taxation, the withdrawal of consent by one of the spouses is sufficient to ensure that taxation cannot be carried out exclusively by automated means.